weyway/quartzway/content/Summary Live Letters/Producer's Live Letter 86.md

 - These are large-scale battles against bosses
 - They have no restriction on the number of players that can join in
 - They will be displayed on the map beforehand (Will probably have to be queued in via in-game HUD)
-- ### Forked Tower
+### Forked Tower
 - Last content of the foray
 - 48 player dungeon with various bosses
 - Lots of hidden gimmicks
 - Restrictions on raise (some support jobs can bypass those)
 - Hidden rooms
-- Must use a special item to gain entry
+- Must use a special item to enter
 #### Gaining access
 - As you explore the isle, you will acquire "ciphers".
 - When 16 or more players use these cyphers at the designated location, an aetherial node will activate, teleporting them into the tower's halls.